Annual Meeting for the Safe Routes to School National Partnership: August 12

 Onsite Bike Valet

-SABA, a conference partner, will manage both the onsite Bike Share and Bike Vale.
-A schedule will be posted soon.
+SABA, a conference partner, will manage both the onsite Bike Share and Bike Valet.
+The bike share / bike valet schedule is now available.

 Muralist Danielle Fodor invites conference attendees to participate in a mobile community bike mural by taking a moment to imagine Bike Fun.
 Conference attendees will be encouraged to create their own images of bike fun in drawings, poems, and collages in an ongoing art space.
 Audience ideas will act as inspiration for the improvisational mural, which Fodor will paint live during the conference.